xuecat/WebVideo/README.md

 ### Purpose
-> Look through the phone to watch the video on your computer
+> Watch the video on computer by phone

 ### Web
 angular + gulp